Análisis de VyprVPN: Resumen rápido de experto

 I spent a few weeks testing VyprVPN to see if it really is one of the top VPN providers on the market.

-VyprVPN has a reputation as being a privacy-focused VPN, offering high-privacy features like a strict no-logs policy, a good kill switch, and a proprietary protocol that bypasses government censorship and masks VPN usage from internet service providers (ISPs).
+VyprVPN has a reputation as being a privacy-focused VPN, offering high-privacy features like a strict no-logs policy, a good kill switch, and a proprietary protocol that bypasses internet censorship and masks VPN usage from third parties.
 VyprVPN is also based in Switzerland, which has some of the best privacy laws in the world.

-In addition to excellent privacy and security features, VyprVPN has user-friendly apps, great streaming and torrenting support, fast speeds, and affordable payment plans.
+In addition to excellent privacy and security features, VyprVPN has user-friendly apps, great streaming and torrenting support, and fast speeds, but I think it’s pretty expensive.